BoraOfficial/Storaj/README.md

 ---
 # Heads up!

 This software is intended to be used only in the LAN.
 Therefore, the authentication system & other protections are lowered for ease of access.
-It is highly adviced against to NOT serve this software outside of your network.
+It is highly adviced against to serve this software outside of your network.

 ---